5u5iu5/akkaStreamCamelPocWithBackpressure/README.md

-# Akka Streams with AyncMessage from Kafka and Rabbitmq
+# Akka Streams handle backpressure from Kafka and Rabbitmq

 ### Up Rabbit instance from Docker